40thoughts/docker-DelugeWebUI/README.md

         wget https://raw.githubusercontent.com/40thoughts/docker-DelugeWebUI/master/.config/core.conf -O [CONFIGPATH]/core.conf

-* You can also do it manually by creating the `[CONFIGPATH]` and downloading [this file](https://raw.githubusercontent.com/40thoughts/docker-DelugeWebUI/master/.config/core.conf) in it.
+* You can also do it manually by creating the `[CONFIGPATH]` folder and downloading [this file](https://raw.githubusercontent.com/40thoughts/docker-DelugeWebUI/master/.config/core.conf) in it.

 ## Run